coderhh/coderhh.github.io/_posts/2020-07-09-azure-fundamentals.markdown

 # Security, responsibility, and trust in Azure

-1. Cloud security is a shared responsibility between you and your cloud provider.
+- Cloud security is a shared responsibility between you and your cloud provider.
 Which category of cloud services requires the greatest security effort on your part?

-  * Infrastructure as a service (IaaS)
+     -[X] Infrastructure as a service (IaaS)

-  * Platform as a service (PaaS)
+     -[] Platform as a service (PaaS)

-  * Software as a service (SaaS)
+     -[] Software as a service (SaaS)

-2. Which of these options helps you most easily disable an account when an employee leaves your company?
+* Which of these options helps you most easily disable an account when an employee leaves your company?

      * Enforce multi-factor authentication (MFA)

      * Monitor sign-on attempts

      * Use single sign-on (SSO)